For Community Organizations

 We can help meet your needs for bright, creative and energetic student volunteers.
 To request the assistance of Millersville student volunteers, submit a Service Learning/Volunteer Project Form so we can determine whether your project is suitable for a service-learning class, community service group or individual volunteer project, internship, or if there is another way for us to help meet your needs.

-Step 3: If you are interested in having students volunteers from the MU Work Study Program, complete the Community Service Learning Agreement Form and fax or email it to our office at 717-872-3915 or firstname.lastname@example.org.
-Click here for information about the MU Work-Study Program.
+If you are interested in hiring students volunteers through the MU Community Work Study Program, complete the Community Service Learning Agreement Form and fax or email a signed, scanned copy to our office at 717-871-7955 or firstname.lastname@example.org.
+Click here for information about the MU Community Work Study Program.

-Service-learning: when a service the students provide is directly related to the course they are taking and the professor has assigned reflections that help the student make that connection.
+Service-learning: When students provide service directly related to the course and the professor has assigned reflections that help the student make the connection between learning objectives and the service experience.
 Students may only be available for the specific time the professor requires.
 Relationships with faculty may result in an on-going relationship that will meet long term needs for your organization.
 The students will have the accountability of this being an academic experience that may be a required part of the course, in lieu of a paper or extra credit.

-Community Service: is when a student or student organization chooses to spend some of their free time helping the community.
+Community Service: When a student or student organization chooses to spend some of their free time helping the community.
 Some students may be looking for a long term experience while others may need to work on a short term or one time service project.

-Work-Study students: are those who are eligible to be paid by federal funds to either work on campus or in a community nonprofit as part of their financial aid package.
+Community Work-Study: Students eligible to be paid with federal work study funds to work with a community nonprofit organization as part of their financial aid package.
 See the Office of Financial Aid for eligibility requirements.